joshfinley/joshfinley.github.io/content/posts/2020-12-02-internals-of-polymphorphic-engines.md

 +++
-title = 'Internals of Poylmorphic Engines' date = 2024-09-02 00:05:28
+title = 'Internals of Poylmorphic Engines' date = 2024-09-06 00:05:28
 version = "v2"
 +++

 > This file documents the workings of polymorphic engines in malware, primarily focusing on historical examples implemented in x86 assembly.
-While modern malware favors detection reduction techniques in memory, viruses from the 1990s and early 2000s had only one main oponent -- static detections.
-The result of this evolutionary pressure was the development of polymorphic and metamorphic techniques, which are used to mutate the virus's byte sequence, breaking any static detections.
+While modern malware favors detection reduction techniques in memory, viruses from the 1990s and early 2000s had only one main oponent -- static signatures.
+The result of this evolutionary pressure was the development of polymorphic and metamorphic techniques, which are used to mutate the virus's byte sequence, breaking any static signatures.
 Despite the proliferation of in-memory detection techniques, polymorphic malware retains its edge as a useful evasion even now.

 ## Introduction

-To understand the concept of poylmorphic code (not to be confused with the programming concept of polymorhpism), we must understand the demands and constraints of the code that it was developed for: viruses.
+To understand the concept of poylmorphic code (not to be confused with the programming concept of polymorhpism), we must understand the demands and constraints of computer viruses.

-The goal of viral code is simple - popagate.
+The goal of viral code is simple - propagate.
 This code mimics an organism in that it uses resources available in the environment to reproduce.
 An extremely simple virus might just outright replace other programs on the host machine with itself, causing destructive damage to infected machines.
-Instead of the original program, the viral.
 More commonly, viral code would exploit methods to run the original program it infected like normal, before executing the viral payload.

 Antivirus tools cropped up to contend with this threat.
 Given the technical and technological constraints of the time, these tools would simply scan files for byte patterns of known malware, and if a match was found, delete the infected file.

-Virus developers worked around this threat by first developing code to encrypt their paloads at rest and decrypt them at runtime.
+Virus developers worked around this threat by first developing code to encrypt their payloads at rest and decrypt them at runtime.
 They would swap out these routines with new ones as variants became detected.
 In this way, the precious viral infection code did not need to be replaced as signatures were released for antivirus tools.
-Instead, the encryption and execution routine would be replaced as needed.
-This type of virus was dubbed *oligomorphic*.
+Once decryptors for these viruses started being detected, the author could just swap the decryptor with a new one an release the virus again.
+Some viruses did this automatically, choosing between one of several available, pre-written decryption routines.
+These viruses were dubbed *oligomorphic* {{< citation url="https://en.wikipedia.org/wiki/Oligomorphic_code" content="Wikipedia contributors. (n.d.).
+Oligomorphic code.
+Wikipedia." />}}.

-Shortly after, or perhaps concurrently with the first oligomorphic viruses, virus writers were already improving their tradecraft.
-Since the encoding stubs would quickly become detected, the next solution would be to generate a new stub automatically.
+Shortly after, or perhaps concurrently with the first oligomorphic viruses, virus writers were already improving their trade craft.
+Since the decryption stubs would quickly become detected, the next solution would be to generate new stubs automatically.
 This could be done for every release of the virus (creation time polymorhpishm) or on each infection and execution (execution time polymorphism).
-Creative programming techniques could be used to generate a new varianet of the encryption and execution code rather than require manual development.
-Authors of these viruses and virus development toolchains would leverage understanding of the target machine instruction set to permutate the machine code of the virus decryption and loading routines.
+Creative programming techniques could be used to generate a new variant of the encryption and execution code rather than require manual development.
+Authors of these viruses and virus development toolchains would leverage understanding of the target machine instruction set to permute the machine code of the virus decryption and loading routines.

 A few took this to the extreme, permutating the entire virus body payload on each infection, requiring no encryption (called metamorphic viruses).